hasanyasin/gospec/spec/002-Notation.md

 ## Visform

-In this representation of syntax, a more visual approach is preferred.
+In this notation, a more visual approach is preferred, hence I call it Visform.
+Every character in the target language, which is Go in this document are directly shown without quotation marks.
+Quotation marks are used only when they are used in the target language.

+TODO: More on this when I decide on the details.